You just launched your website, now what?

 Most websites will require some sort of maintenance from a technical perspective.
 This might be platform related, and could include things like hosting upkeep or security monitoring.
 You’ll also want to keep an eye on things like site speed.

 You can either allocate these tasks to someone on your team, or have a third party take care of this for you.
 Which you choose will depend on whether or not you have someone in-house with the time, resources and skillset to manage this as part of their role.
-Most website design agencies will also be happy to include some level of training as part of the site handover.

 More about our Website Maintenance & Security Plans.